From Causal Models To Counterfactual Structures: Relating causal models to counterfactual structures

 It is clear that there must be a unique solution if we set two of the three variables (forced by the equation for the third variable); for example, if $X_1\gets 1$ and $X_2 \gets 0$, then the unique solution is $(1,0,0)$.
 If $X_1$, $X_2$, or $X_3$ is set to 0, then one solution is $(0,0,0)$.
 The solution is unique for the same reasons that $(0,0,0)$ was the unique solution to the original collection of equations.
 Finally, if $X_1 \gets 1$, then $(1,1,0)$ is a solution; if $X_2 \gets 1$, then $(0,1,1)$ is a solution; and if $X_3 \gets 1$, then $(1,0,1)$ is a solution.
 We must show that there are no other solutions in all three cases.
 If $X_1\gets 1$, (1,0,0) is not a solution since $F_2(1,0) = 1$; $(1,0,1)$ is not a solution because $F_3(1,0)=0$; and $(1,1,1)$ is not a solution because $F_3(1,1) = 0$.
 If $X_2 \gets 1$, $(0,1,0)$ is not a solution because $F_3(0,1) = 1$; $(1,1,0)$ is not a solution because $F_1(1,0) = 0$; $(1,1,1)$ is not a solution because $F_1(1,1) = 0$.
 Finally, if $X_3 \gets 1$, $(0,0,1)$ is not a solution because $F_1(0,1) = 1$; $(0,1,1)$ is not a solution because $F_2(0,1) = 0$; and $(1,1,1)$ is not a solution because $F_1(1,1) = 0$.
-Thus, $M \in \Tun$.
+Thus, $T \in \Tun$.

-It is now straightforward to check that $(M,u) \sat \phi$. \eprf
+It is now straightforward to check that $(T,u) \sat \phi$. \eprf

 In Section~\ref{sec:causalmodel}, I argued that the choice of language was significant.
 All the results of this section are stated for the language $\Lprop$.
 In light of Lemma~\ref{lem:equiv}, Theorems~\ref{thm:map1} and \ref{thm:map2} apply without change to the language $\Lex$.
-Moreover, since $\Tun \subseteq \T$ and $\Lprop \subseteq \Lex$, the formula $\neg \phi$ from Theorem~\ref{thm:counterexample} (which is in $\Lprop$, and hence also in $\Lex$) continues to be unsatisfiable in $\T$, while being valid in counterfactual structures.
+Moreover, since $\Tun \subseteq \T$ and $\Lprop \subseteq \Lex$, the formula $\neg \phi$ from Theorem~\ref{thm:counterexample} (which is in $\Lprop$, and hence also in $\Lex$) continues not to be valid in $\T$, while being valid in counterfactual structures.
 While C5 is not valid in $\T$, the generalization of C5 mentioned at the end of Section~\ref{sec:causalmodel} is valid in $\T$ \cite{Hal20}, and is not valid in counterfactual structures.
 So the full class $\T$ of causal models is incomparable in expressive power to counterfactual structures with respect the language $\Lex$ (which is the language arguably most appropriate for $\T$).
+Formally, we have: \cor $\T$ is incomparable in expressive power to $\M$ with respect to the language $\Lex$. \ecor